PedroNunesPagnussat/PedroNunesPagnussat/README.md

 🚀 Currently working on: Python, Machine Learning, and LLMs

-📧 Contact Me: Via Gmail, LinkedIn (click the tags below)
+📧 Contact Me: Via Gmail, LinkedIn

-👤 Pronouns: He/Him

 ##
 [comment]: <> (This Div make the stats)